ErwanMeunier/PEP-for-Decentralized-Online-Optimization/README.md

 # Distributed Online Optimization Algorithms

-This repository provides MATLAB and Julia implementations of several **decentralized online optimization (DOO) algorithms**, including Distributed Autonomous Online Learning (DAOL), Distributed Online Conditional Gradient (DOCG), and Distributed Online Mirror Descent (DOMD).
+Beyond implementation, the repository leverages the **Performance Estimation Problem (PEP) framework** to compute **tight worst-case performance bounds** of several **decentralized online optimization (DOO) algorithms**, including Distributed Autonomous Online Learning (DAOL), Distributed Online Conditional Gradient (DOCG), and Distributed Online Mirror Descent (DOMD).

-Beyond implementation, the repository leverages the **Performance Estimation Problem (PEP) framework** to compute **tight worst-case performance bounds** for these methods.
 This allows practitioners and researchers to (i) benchmark algorithms more accurately, (ii) avoid overly conservative analytical bounds that can mislead method selection, and (iii) improve algorithms through step-size tuning and design, achieving significantly better worst-case regret guarantees.

 The code is meant to accompany our forthcoming paper, serving as a practical resource for reproducing experiments and exploring method improvements.